Fantastic Four #266-268

 From a more fanboyish perspective, seeing all of the Marvel super-scientists gathered is really cool, and the idea of reaching out to Doc Ock is also awesome.

 Taking the focus off the tragedy of the miscarriage, Reed has the Human Torch take She-Hulk back to the Baxter Building for an orientation tour.
-Johnny is especially cocky, noting that being offered membership in the Avengers "has to be a classier offer than the Avengers".
+Johnny is especially cocky, noting that being offered membership in the Fantastic Four "has to be a classier offer than the Avengers".
 During the tour, he brings She-Hulk to the "trophy room" where they are keeping Dr. Doom's mask, among other dangerous objects.

 Later, the mask somehow gets activated and goes on an attack.

 The floating mask is somehow able to keep both She-Hulk and the Human Torch at bay, and eventually Mr. Fantastic returns home and disables it by shutting down all external access into the Baxter Building.
 It was apparently being controlled remotely.
 It was also packing more firepower than should have been possible for its circuitry.
-The shocking conclusion is the Dr. Doom may still be alive.
+The shocking conclusion is that Dr. Doom may still be alive.

 My one complaint about the Doom mask story is the certainty with which Reed and Johnny assume that Dr. Doom is dead.
 Reed thinks to himself: